kordastilab/ImmunoCluster/README.md

 <img src="README_files/figure-gfm/bar plot-1.png" style="display: block; margin: auto;" />

-Once we have defined the biological identity of our clusters we can create a final heatmap to demonstrate that the marker expression patterns are consistent with our labels.
+Once we have defined the biological identity of our clusters we can create a heatmap to check that the marker expression patterns are consistent with our labels.
 Here we use medianHeatmap to create 0-1 normalised heatmap per cluster.
 We can also modify the the heat bar from the default greens to a black-white gradient (using heat\_bar = “greys”).

 ``` r
 # With feature